JohnySeven/TWatchSK/README.md

 - Main watch screen (called the home screen) shows hours, minutes, and seconds in 12-hour or 24-hour format.
 Also shows the day of the week and the date.
 - Icons on the status bar indicate the status of the wifi and Signal K Server connections, and the battery status, and the count of unread messages.
 - Easy setup screens to set date and time, wifi credentials, Signal K connection details, display options, and "wake-up" options.
-- User-defined screens (called DynamicViews) to show current data from any SK Path(s), with multiple layout options.
+- User-defined screens (called DynamicViews) to show current data from any SK Path(s), with multiple layout options, and to send various types of commands to Signal K.
 - Automatic display of any notifications sent by Signal K. Notifications "wake up" the watch, vibrate the watch, and play a sound file.
 - Designed for long battery life - you can easily go 24 hours between charges.
 - Watch can "wake up" with a double-tap to the screen, a press-and-release on the screen, or simply by bringing your wrist into the "look at the watch" position.